 What to look for in invitations for micro weddings

-"An elopement or micro wedding is just as ceremonious and important as a traditional wedding," says Katie Fischer Cohen of Katie Fischer Designs.
 If the wedding guest list is smaller, it might be an opportunity to splurge on the invites.
+Therefore, you can opt for things like intricate detailing, non-paper materials, or custom envelopes.
 On the contrary, a more intimate celebration might call for a slightly more casual invitation.
+A minimalist couple will love classic paper and lettering.
 Either way, look for an invitation design that reflects your favorite styles as a couple, your wedding theme, or your palette.

 What is a micro wedding?

 A micro wedding is a small event, usually with fewer than 50 people.
 All of the wedding guidelines for a larger wedding would apply, just on a smaller scale.